Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Discussion

 Additionally, the robot must be able to signal its data collection to users.
 For instance, robots may utilize privacy-preserving behaviors by default (\textit{e.g.}, minimize data collection and retention) and display both sound and text indicators (\textit{e.g.}, ``video recording in progress'') on the screen when needed.
 Future user studies are needed in order to design these indicators.
 Once a robot is able to recognize a scenario and respond to it, the robot then needs to be capable of discerning user responses or preferences in order to conform to users over time.
-While this outcome could be achieved through a user-driven calibration phase, only learning over time would allow the robot to understand the unique nuances of individual and family privacy preferences.
-For future work, we aim to implement such a system in existing social robots and conduct in-lab or in-home evaluations.
+While this outcome could be achieved through a user-driven calibration phase, only learning over time would allow the robot to understand the unique nuances of individual and family privacy preferences and how such preferences may change over time.
+For future work, we aim to implement such a system in an existing robot platform and conduct in-lab or in-home evaluations.

-\paragraph{Personalization \& Data Privacy Tradeoff} As discussed in Section \ref{sec:llm_eval}, closed-source models generally perform better than open-source ones.
+\textit{Personalization \& Data Privacy Tradeoff.} As discussed in Section \ref{sec:llm_eval}, closed-source models generally perform better than open-source ones.
 Closed-source models, however, run over cloud API and, while most companies such as OpenAI do not use API user data for training by default~\cite{openai_enterprise_privacy_2025}, these data are stored temperately on cloud servers for debugging purposes.
-Given that prior works~\cite{afroogh2024trust, lockey2024trust, chen2025systematic} show that users have low levels of trust toward AI models' data processing practices, using non-local models on social robots might cause privacy concerns.
+Given that prior works~\cite{afroogh2024trust, lockey2024trust, chen2025systematic} show that users have low levels of trust toward AI models' data processing practices, using non-local models on robots might cause privacy concerns.
 The goal of designing LLM-powered robots should account for this type of concern, and we, therefore, propose two potential solutions.
 First, if non-local model API calls are used, users should be clearly informed where their data is going and how their data will be used.
-Second, given the clear benefits of local models for user privacy (\textit{i.e.}, reduced data privacy concerns), future studies can be used to fine-tune these models, or distill them from open source models, such that they are sufficiently privacy aware to also mitigate interpersonal privacy concerns.
+Second, given the clear benefits of local models for user privacy (\textit{i.e.}, reduced data privacy concerns), future studies can be used to fine-tune these models, or distill them from open source ones, such that they are sufficiently privacy aware to also mitigate interpersonal privacy concerns.